caedonhsieh/DeepVoiceCoachReport/AccentClassifier.md

 [![alt text](https://i.imgur.com/AEfY3C1.png)](https://i.imgur.com/AEfY3C1.png)

 After noticing that the model converged at around 15 epochs, we ran another run with max epoch at 20 to confirm this.
+The target accent (American English) was 55% of this dataset.
 The tensorboard for this can be found at: [https://tensorboard.dev/experiment/KbcwNHEDRDOHBYjLgNEOWg/#scalars](https://tensorboard.dev/experiment/KbcwNHEDRDOHBYjLgNEOWg/#scalars)

 [![alt text](https://i.imgur.com/Lo7v36S.png)](https://i.imgur.com/Lo7v36S.png)